SymbiFlow/uxsdcxx/README.md

 A `collapsed_vec` is a size and an offset pointing into a pool.
 It provides contiguous memory while being able to store an unbounded number of elements.
 The main limitation of a `collapsed_vec` is that it's insertable only when its end points to the end of the pool.

-Strings constitute a special case.
+Strings constitute a special case: a `char_pool` is generated for them to prevent many small allocations.

 ```xml
 <xs:complexType name="foo">
   <xs:sequence>